kloimhardt/blog/docs/_posts/2025-12-02-electronsthink.md

 to be on the whole automatons, only the pineal gland, he said, was not.
-According to Descartes it was this organ which which controlled and directed all our spontaneous bodily movements.
+According to Descartes it was this organ which controlled and directed all our spontaneous bodily movements.